 Dance Explosion is a professionally-run, friendly and fun dancing school, run by two women who have been part of the Performing Arts world for over forty-five years.
-We have been operating in four locations across Melbourne for over twenty years - Balwyn, Croydon, Deer Park, and Reservoir.
+We have been operating in four locations across Melbourne for over twenty five years - Balwyn, Croydon, Deer Park, and Reservoir.

 We are a non-competitive school, meaning we don't take part in competitions, and we don't run exams.
 We believe that dancers thrive best in a welcoming environment, and we cater our teaching to every students' individual abilities.

 In our classes, our students not only get a great dance education but are provided with a form of fitness that encourages great physical health and coordination.
 They also build on their confidence, and learn about teamwork and cooperation.
 We've also seen plenty of our students form friendships that have lasted many years, sometimes into their life after dance.

 In 1971, at about five years old, our directors met at Heydon and Lowden Ballet School in Croydon.
 Nicola and Wendy, like most little girls, both dreamed of being ballerinas when they grew up.

 Although they weren’t in the same classes initially, their ballet classes would combine for classes and performances.
 Their first time on stage together was in 1972, with Wendy appearing at a young Bambi, and Nicola as a beautiful butterfly.